EB-3 Visa Complete Guide: Fees, Requirements, Processing Time

 • Waiting for your priority date to become current with the final action dates in the visa bulletin can take anywhere from two years to over a decade, depending on your country of origin.

-• The I-485 may take an average of 7 months to process, according to USCIS data.
+• The I-485 may take an average of 6 to 12 months to process.
 This step cannot be expedited by premium processing.

 EB-3 processing time can be significantly delayed if there are inconsistencies or errors in the application.
 Our top priority is to always get the result as fast as we can for our clients.
 Schedule a consultation and start hiring foreign workers now.